phermanto2/Applied-DS-Capstone/README.md

 We then analyze the data for patterns and queries in the EDA step, to try to understand the data better.

 Finally, four models were fit and compared for their performances.
-Based on the best accuracy on test data,
+Based on the best accuracy on test data, several models have the same accuracy, possibly due to the smaller size of test fold.
+Due to this limitation of the test accuracy metric when comparing the performance, other metrics might need to be explored (such as parsimony, etc).